 For twelve years, he was executive director of the Georgia Association of Educational Leaders.

-Joel Harbin, owner of the Allstate Insurance Agency in Jefferson has been resident of Jackson County for over 25 years, and is a graduate of Piedmont College, with a Bachelor's degree in Business Administration.
-Prior to opening the Allstate agency in 2006, he worked in the insurance industry as a Product Analyst, Claims Analyst, and Business Development Manager in the metro Atlanta area.
+Joel Harbin, founding partner/owner of Harmony Insurance Partners, Inc. in Braselton, is a graduate of Piedmont College with a bachelor’s degree in business administration.
+Prior to opening Harmony Insurance Partners, Inc. in 2017, Harbin owned an insurance agency in Jefferson for over 12 years.
+His previous industry experience includes working as a Product Analyst, Claims Analyst, and Business Development Manager in the metro Atlanta area.

-Harbin serves as President of the Rotary Club of Jefferson, a member of the Jefferson Downtown Development Authority, a member of the Boys & Girls Clubs of Jackson County Board of Directors, and a member of the Jefferson Area Business Association.
-He is also an active member of the Jackson County Area Chamber of Commerce and a 2010 Leadership Jackson graduate.
-Professionally, he is an active member and Past President of the Athens Chapter of the National Association of Insurance and Financial Advisors.
+A resident of Jackson County for more than 30 years, Harbin is a member, and Past President, of the Rotary Club of Jefferson and an active member of the Jackson County Area Chamber of Commerce.
+He has also served as a member of the Downtown Development Authority of Jefferson, the Boys & Girls Clubs of Jackson County Board of Directors, and the Jefferson Area Business Association.
+Professionally, he is a member of the Independent Insurance Agents of Georgia and a Past President of the Athens Chapter of the National Association of Insurance and Financial Advisors.

 Allen McCannon, a Madison County native, has 32 years of experience in public education, mostly in Madison County, where he served as a teacher or principal at the elementary, middle or high school levels.
 McCannon served as assistant or associate superintendent of Madison County Schools before being named superintendent in 2011, from which he retired in 2018.
 Additionally, Allen worked for the Thomaston City Schools and Foothills Charter Education High School.
 McCannon joined Raymond James in 2018 as a vice president in the Georgia education finance division.